czmenz/SAM/README.md

 ## Installation

 1. Go to the [Releases page](https://github.com/czmenz/SAM/releases).
-2. Download the latest `Steam Account Manager Setup X.X.X.exe`.
+2. Download the latest `SAM.Installer.X.X.X.exe`.
 3. Run the installer.
 4. Launch the application from your desktop or start menu.